 Check serum lipase every 2 weeks for the first 2 months and then monthly thereafter or as clinically indicated.
 Consider additional serum lipase monitoring in patients with a history of pancreatitis or alcohol abuse.
 Dose interruption or reduction may be required.
 In cases where lipase elevations are accompanied by abdominal symptoms, interrupt treatment with Iclusig and evaluate patients for pancreatitis [see DOSAGE AND ADMINISTRATION].
 Do not consider restarting Iclusig until patients have complete resolution of symptoms and lipase levels are less than 1.5 x ULN.

-Serious bleeding events, occurred in 5% (22/449) of patients treated with Iclusig, including fatalities.
-Hemorrhagic events occurred in 24% of patients.
+Serious bleeding events, including fatalities, occurred in 5% (22/449) of patients treated with Iclusig.
+Hemorrhage occurred in 24% of patients.
 The incidence of serious bleeding events was higher in patients with AP-CML, BP-CML, and Ph+ ALL.
 Cerebral hemorrhage and gastrointestinal hemorrhage were the most commonly reported serious bleeding events.
-Most hemorrhagic events occurred in patients with grade 4 thrombocytopenia.
-Interrupt Iclusig for serious or severe hemorrhage [see DOSAGE AND ADMINISTRATION].
+Most hemorrhagic events, but not all, occurred in patients with grade 4 thrombocytopenia [see Myelosuppression].
+Interrupt Iclusig for serious or severe hemorrhage and evaluate [see DOSAGE AND ADMINISTRATION].

 Fluid retention events judged as serious occurred in 3% (13/449) of patients treated with Iclusig.
 One instance of brain edema was fatal.
 Serious fluid retention events in more than 1 patient included: pericardial effusion (6/449, 1%), pleural effusion (5/449, 1%), and ascites (2/449, < 1%).